 Admissions & Financial Aid

 The application deadline for fall admission is January 15th.
 Under certain situations, applications received after January 15th may still be considered.
-Contact Professor William F. Schneider, Director of Graduate Admissions at email@example.com if for some reason you cannot meet the January 15th deadline.
-Offers of admission and financial aid may be made in advance of January 15th , if a completed application is on file.
+Please contact the CBE Department at firstname.lastname@example.org if for some reason you cannot meet the January 15th deadline.
+Offers of admission and financial aid may be made in advance of January 15th, if a completed application is on file.
+Although official scores are required, applications can be submitted with unofficial GRE and TOEFL scores before the official scores are sent by the exam system.
+Applications may be submitted before receipt of scores or recommendation letters and will be reviewed once it is complete.

-The Office of Graduate Recruitment and Admissions WILL NOT PROCESS AN APPLICATION until the $75 application fee has been received.
-Domestic students should contact Anne Veselik at firstname.lastname@example.org before completion of the online application to arrange for a fee waiver.
+The Office of Graduate Recruitment and Admissions will not process an application until the $75 application fee has been received.
+The application fee is automatically waived for all US citizens and permanent residents.
+Non-US citizens who are enrolled in a degree program or have received a degree from a US institution should contact Anne Veselik at email@example.com before completion of the online application to arrange for a possible fee waiver.

 All applicants are required to take the GRE General Test (verbal, quantitative and analytical).
+Official scores from ETS are required in order to receive an admissions decision.
 Test dates are available throughout the year and may be scheduled through ETS, the independent testing agency that conducts the testing.
 To get desired test dates and to ensure that scores are recieved in a timely fashon, early registration is recommended.
 More specific information concerning these tests and online registration can be found at www.gre.org or by writing to:

 Graduate Record Examinations